Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Due to the age and condition of the sanitary sewer lines in the area, many residents within the Harris Addition suffer from sewer backups during rainfall events, and the conditions of the alleys within the neighborhood are such that they need to be replaced.
 As a majority of the sewer lines in this area are under the center of the alleys, it is efficient to replace both.

 At this time, the project is separated by Manor Way.
-The lines serving all homes east of Manor Way will be designed throughout the 2020 calendar year, and construction is estimated to begin in 2021.
+The lines serving all homes east of Manor Way will be designed throughout the 2020 calendar year, and construction is estimated to begin in late 2020 or early 2021.

 While the east portion of the sewer system is under construction, our engineers will be working to design the sewer lines serving those on the west side of Manor Way (est. 2021), and construction is expected to begin in 2022.

-As a part of the project, contractors will be required to replace sod and other items that have to removed for the construction.
+As a part of the project, contractors will be required to replace sod and other items that have to be removed for the construction.
 Fence removal may be necessary in limited circumstances, and the contractors will be responsible for temporary fencing and replacement of the fence once the project is complete.
+Any such removal and replacement will be done at no cost to the homeowner.

 Driveway approaches (only the small portion connecting to the alley concrete) will be replaced as part of the project.